ResAD: Normalized Residual Trajectory Modeling for End-to-End Autonomous Driving: Experiments

 \subsection{Implementation Details}

-For fair comparison, our model adopts an identical perception module and ResNet-34 backbone as Transfuser~\cite{chitta2022transfuser}.
-The model takes two types of input: three forward-facing camera images, which are individually cropped, downscaled, and then concatenated into a single 1024×256 tensor; and a rasterized BEV representation of the LiDAR point cloud. ~\methodName{} is equipped with 2 cascaded diffusion layers.
-We set the mode number $K_\mathrm{train} = 20$ for training and $K_\mathrm{infer} = 200$ for testing.
-The model is trained from scratch on the \textsc{navtrain} split for 100 epochs using the DDPM, with a timestep $T$ of 1000.
+For fair comparison, our model adopts an identical perception module and ResNet-34~\cite{resnet} or V2-99~\cite{v299} as its backbone following existing methods~\cite {chitta2022transfuser,li2025hydra++}.
+The proposed~\methodName{} is equipped with 2 cascaded diffusion decoder layers.
+We set the number of modes~$K_\mathrm{train} = 20$ for training and $K_\mathrm{infer} = 200$ for testing.
+The model is trained from scratch on the \textsc{navtrain} split for 100 epochs using the DDPM~\cite{ho2020denoising}, with a timestep $T$ of 1000.
 The training is distributed across 8 NVIDIA L20 GPUs, with a total batch size of 512, and is optimized using AdamW.
-The ranker's training leverages a fixed trajectory vocabulary and the output from our frozen, pre-trained diffusion model to learn a scoring function.
-In inference, we use DDIM to sample the predictions with only 2 denoising steps.
+In inference, we use DDIM~\cite{songdenoising} to sample the predictions with only 2 denoising steps.
 The resulting candidates are then evaluated by the trained ranker, which selects the highest-scoring trajectory as the output.
 We predict $T_f=8$ timesteps and the interval between each time step is 0.5s.
 For more details, please refer to the supplementary material.